-Form of Inventory of articles left in safe custody with banking company (Section 45ZC (3) of the Banking Regulation Act, 1949(AACS))
+of Inventory of articles left in safe custody with banking company I5ZC (3) of the Banking Regulation Act, 1949(AACS))

-by Shri/Sr nt (dec ustody with eased) under an agreement/receipt o 20 dated was taken on

-this, day of 20
+The follow by Shri/Sr this, ring inventory of articles left in safe custody with branch, nt (deceased) under an agreement/receipt dated was taken on day of 20

-Sr. No. Description in Safety Locker es Other Identifying Particulars, any
+Sr. No. Description of Articles Other Identifying Particulars, if any

-The above inventory was take e of :
+The above e inventory was taken in the presence of :

-1.Shri/Sm t(I Nominee) OR Shri/Smt
+1.Shri/Smt t(Nominee) OR Shri/Smt

-(Appointed on behalf of minor No ominee)
+(Appointed on behalf of minor Nominee)

 Address Address

 Signature Signature

-(es) with name/s, a
+2. Witness e(es) with name/s, address/es and signature/s

-I, Shri/Sm t lge receipt of the ai (Nominee / appointed on behalf of and set out in the above inventory to of minor Nominee) hereby
+I, Shri/Sm acknowled inventory. t (Nominee / appointed on behalf of minor Nominee) hereby lge receipt of the articles comprised and set out in the above inventory together with a copy of the said

-Shri/Smt (Nomine ee) Shri/Smt
+Shri/Smt (Nominee) Shri/Smt

-(Appointed on behalf of minor Nom ninee)
+(Appointed on behalf of minor Nominee)

 Signature Signature

 Date & Pla ace Date & Place

-Inventory of C ontents of

-Safety Locker Hired from Co-operative bank

-(Section 45ZE (4) of the Banking g Regulation Act, 1 1949(As Applicab e to Cooperative Societie es)
+Inventory Safety (Section 4 of Contents of Locker Hired from Co-operative bank USZE (4) of the Banking Regulation Act, 1949(As Applicable to Cooperative Societies)

+The following inventory of contents of Safety Locker No loca ated in the Safe

-Deposit Vault of ., Branch at
+Deposit Vault of, Branch at ·

-hired by Shri/Smt deceased in his/her s ole name.
+hired by Shri/Smt deceased in hi s/her sole name

-hired by Shri/ (iii) Smt.(i) (ii) ,
+hired by Sh (ii) بأللمالما

 was taken on this day of 20

-Sr. No. Description of Articles in Safety Locker Other Identifying Particulars, if any
+Sr. No. Description of Articles in Safety Locker er Identifying iculars, if any

-who produced the key to the by breaking open the locker The above inventory was taken in the 1.Shri/Smt under his/her/their instructions. e presence of: (Nominee)
+For the purpose of inventory, acces who produced the key to the by breaking open the locker e locker. and the survivir ng hirers,

-Address (Sigr nature)
+The above inventory was taken in the ne presence of:

+1.Shri/SmtAddress (Nominee) (Signature)

-or 1.Shri/Smt Address nature)
+or

+1.Shri/SmtAddress (Nominee) (Signature)

 and

-Shri/Smt Address nature)
+Shri/SmtAddress (Signature)

-Shri/Smt Address Survivors of joint hirers
+Shri/SmtAddress (Signature) joint Survivors of hirers

-2. Witness(es) with name, address es) and signature/s:
+2. Witness(es) with name, address (es) and signature/s:

-I, Shri/Smt (Nominee)
+I, Shri/Smt (N lominee)

-We, Shri/Smt and Shri/Smt (Nominee), Shri/Smt the survivors of the joint hirers, here eby acknowledge the receipt
+We, Shri/Smt and Shri/Smt the contents of the safety locker co the survivor (Nominee), Shri s of the joint hirer in the above inve /Smt. s, hereby ackno ntory together w wledge the receipt of ith a copy of the said